wp-plugins/music-store/readme.txt

 The Reports section allows you to filter sales reports over a specific period, by default it shows the current day's sales.
 It also shows sales' totals for the selected period and the currency of the sales (screenshot-10)

+After select a specific time period it is possible to load some charts with graphical information about sales.
+For example: Sales by country, sales by currencies and sales by products.

 You can delete a sales report from the list of sales.
 This may be useful in case of a refund granted to a buyer, and allows to keep your sales statistics updated with the actual purchases.

 == Frequently Asked Questions ==